alexellis/growlab/README.md

 ![Self-watering system](https://pbs.twimg.com/media/EzZ1vDsXMAgNQKF?format=jpg&name=small)
 > A self-watering system

-* Overlay temperature and humidity data with an BME280 sensor
+* Overlay temperature and humidity data with a Bosch BME280 or BMP280 sensor
 * Add a self-watering system with a small pump and capacitive soil sensor
 * Try a garden RGB grow-light to give your seeds a little more help
 * Experiment with hydroponics